 What is an AR-10?

-The AR-10 began life as a 7.62 x 51.
-This was the round that the M-14 fired, and the Army liked the fat .30 caliber bullet and its stopping power at longer distances.
-But those cartridges are heavy.
-And the AR-10 (though lighter than most M-14 variants) isn’t a flyweight.
+The AR-10 began life as a 7.62 x 51 Nato.
+This was the round that the M-14 fired, and the Army liked the fat .30 caliber bullet and it’s stopping power at longer distances.
+But those cartridges are heavy and the AR-10 (though lighter than most M-14 variants) isn’t exactly as light as its plastic furniture looks.

-With a few modifications, the AR-10could be sized down for the 5.56.
+With a few modifications, the AR-10 could be sized down for the 5.56 cartridge based on the popular .223 Remington cartridge.
 This became the AR-15, a rifle that was lighter and smaller, even though it shared some of the AR-10’s parts.

 Let’s start with the big ones.
-Because these guns fire different rounds, the barrels aren’t compatible.
-This would seem pretty obvious to most of us.
+Because these guns fire different rounds, the barrels, and magazines aren’t compatible.

 The lower receivers aren’t compatible, either.
 The 5.56 is shorter.
 While the .308 is considered one of the short-action calibers, it isn’t a super short round and the AR-15 lower’s mag well is sized for the 5.56 and not for all short-action calibers (even when they are stamped as multi-caliber).

-AR-10’s have a longer lower, which requires a longer upper to match.
-And the bolt is longer and has a wider bolt-face.
-And the buffer is typically shorter.
+AR-10s have a longer lower, which requires a longer upper to match.
+The bolt is also longer and has a wider bolt face.
+This longer bolt results in the buffer being typically shorter.

 At the very least, these elements will stay dedicated to their respective platforms.
-And, because some of these pieces are larger, other parts are affected.
+Since some of these pieces are larger, other parts are affected.

 Now think about the parts of the gun that don’t touch the round.
-This includes furniture, sights, some controls, some internal parts….
+This includes furniture, sights, some controls, and some internal parts….
 It would be most efficient to design these to work on either rifle.
-And that’s pretty much what we have.
+That’s mostly the case.

 - Buttstock assemblies